zachmccabe/zachmccabe.github.io/about.md

 ---
 layout: kaoliang3_article
 title: About
-date: 2020-07-13
+date: 2020-08-10
 description: Hi, it's Zach.
 I make weird stuff for my friends and post it on the web.

 ---

 <span class="lede">Hi, it's Zach.
-I make stuff for my friends and post it on the web.</span>
+On this website I post for friends and curious web folk, too.</span>

-Take a peak at my ongoing project, [Laughing Lost in Briars.]

-Read [this FAQ] on why I wrote and produced a field guide.
-If you're en route to Beijing, download a [free copy] for yourself.
+You can read [this FAQ] on why I wrote and produced The Photographers Field Guide to Beijing.

-Talk shop?
+Rather talk shop?
 Here is my up-to-date [list of tools.]

 ---